Emanuel Ax: Performing career

+He holds honorary doctorates of music from Yale University (awarded in May 2007), Skidmore College, New England Conservatory of Music, and Columbia University.
+He is a recipient of Yale University's Sanford Medal.

+In 2012, Ax was inducted into the American Classical Music Hall of Fame.

 Musical style

-Ax is a particular supporter of contemporary composers and has given three world premieres in the last few seasons; Century Rolls by John Adams, Seeing by Christopher Rouse and Red Silk Dance by Bright Sheng.
+Ax is a particular supporter of contemporary composers and has given distinguished world premieres including the piano concerto of John Williams, Century Rolls by John Adams, Seeing by Christopher Rouse and Red Silk Dance by Bright Sheng.
 He also performs works by such diverse figures as Michael Tippett, Hans Werner Henze, Joseph Schwantner, Arnold Schoenberg and Paul Hindemith, as well as more traditional composers such as Haydn, Mozart, Beethoven, and Chopin.